takerum/vat/README.md

 ```
 python train.py <filename>
 ```
-Then, the trained classifer will be saved with the name of `<filename> `.
+After training, the trained classifer will be saved with the name of `<filename> `.

-You can obtain test accuracy of trained classifier by the following command:
+You can obtain the test accuracy of the trained classifier by the following command:
 ```
 python test.py <filename>
 ```